Jungle Trekking on Koh Chang

 Trekking Guides

-Also Toon, another local based in Pearl beach, runs a good website for trekking – KohChangTrekking.info on Koh Chang and offers a variety of treks including the toughest you can do here – the cross island trek and also birdwatching treks for any avid twitchers.
+Toon, is another local based in Pearl beach, runs a good website for trekking – KohChangTrekking.info on Koh Chang and offers a variety of treks including the toughest you can do here – the cross island trek and also birdwatching treks for any avid twitchers.
 Contact them direct via their websites for bookings or more info.

 Prices for all the treks include transfer, packed lunch, water, fruit, a small backpack and also mosquito repellent.
 I always take extra water, as the humidity can sap your strength if you don’t keep properly hydrated.
 As far as footwear goes, then it should be appropriate for hiking in a jungle.
 So definitely not flip flops or any open toed sandals.